xdanielgonzalez/simple_chrome_copy_paster/README.md

 This is a zip file of an unpacked chrome extension

-To use this program unzip the chrome_copy_paster.zip file onto your computer
+To use this program download the file and unzip the chrome_copy_paster.zip file onto your computer

 Navigate to extensions on the chrome browser and ensure that developer mode is turned on